Vikram Samvat: Calendar system

 Like the Hebrew and Chinese calendars, the Vikram Samvat is lunisolar.
-In common years, the year is 354 days long, while a leap month (adhik maas) is added roughly in accordance to the Metonic cycle, namely, 7 times every 19 years, to ensure that festivals and crop-related rituals fall in the appropriate season.
+In common years, the lunar year is 354 days long, while a leap lunar month (adhika māsa) is added roughly in accordance to the Metonic cycle, namely, 7 times every 19 years, to ensure that festivals and crop-related rituals fall in the appropriate season.
 Early Buddhist communities in India adopted the ancient Hindu calendar, followed by the Vikram Samvat and local Buddhist calendars.
 Buddhist festivals are still scheduled according to a lunar system.

 The Vikram Samvat has two systems.
 It began in 56 BCE in the southern Hindu calendar system (amaanta) and 57–56 BCE in the northern system (purnimaanta).
 The Shukla Paksha, when most festivals occur, coincides in both systems.
-The lunisolar Vikram Samvat calendar is 56.7 years ahead of the solar Gregorian calendar; the year VS begins mid-April CE, and ends mid-April CE.
+The lunisolar Vikram Samvat calendar is 56.7 years ahead of the solar Gregorian calendar; the year VS (amaanta) begins on 19 March 2026 and will include an adhika māsa (extra lunar month), making the lunar year 13 months long.
+The solar Bikram Sambat used in Nepal begins in mid-April CE.